 Canine thyroid carcinoma imaged by scintigraphy.
 The dog's nose is pointing upward.
 The two red spots are the salivary glands (which take up i-131) and the large red spot is the tumor.
 The image shows the dog's head and neck.
 Image provided by Michael R. Broome, DVM, MS, Dipl.
 ABVP and AVMI

 The goal at this point is to assess the dog for general health and for potential tumor spread as well as to identify the lump.
-The initial assessment of a dog with a throat lump should include a physical examination, basic database of blood and urine testing including a T4 level, and a set of chest radiographs (x-rays) to check for obvious tumor spread.
-Testing will be needed beyond this to identify the lump/growth.
+The initial assessment of a dog with a throat lump should include a physical examination, a basic database of blood and urine testing including a T4 level, and a set of chest radiographs (x-rays) to check for obvious tumor spread.
+After these basic tests are completed, some special tests are needed to identify the lump/growth.

 In dogs, there is an 87% chance that a thyroid growth is malignant.

 Treatment depends on several factors: how deeply invasive the tumor is and whether there is already measurable tumor spread.
-There are three imaging techniques that can be used, and which are sometimes combined, to answer these questions: ultrasound, scintigraphy (nuclear medicine), and MRI.
+Three imaging techniques can be used, and which are sometimes combined, to answer these questions: ultrasound, scintigraphy (nuclear medicine), and MRI.

-Scintigraphy is especially helpful at detecting tumor spread.
+Scintigraphy is especially helpful in detecting tumor spread.
 Here, a radioactive material called pertechnetate is given intravenously.
 It follows a similar course as iodine would, iodine being an important component of thyroid hormone.
-This means that the nuclear medicine image can reveal areas of thyroid tissue in all sorts of inappropriate areas indicated the extent of tumor spread.
-Scans are reasonably priced but not necessarily available in all areas; one has to be lucky enough to live near nuclear medicine facility.
+This means that the nuclear medicine image can reveal areas of thyroid tissue in all sorts of inappropriate areas indicating the extent of tumor spread.
+Scans are reasonably priced but not necessarily available in all areas; one has to be lucky enough to live near a nuclear medicine facility.

 MRI (magnetic resonance imaging) is another way of detecting the depth of a tumor and possibly tumor spread.
-A highly detailed image is produced but imagining requires general anesthesia and is expensive.
-Again, not every area has a facility that can perform this kind of imaging, but potentially one could be in an area with MRI access but without scintigraphy access, so an MRI might come to be a helpful tool in tumor assessment.
+A highly detailed image is produced, but imaging requires general anesthesia and is expensive.
+Again, not every area has a facility that can perform this kind of imaging, but one could potentially be in an area with MRI access but without scintigraphy access, so an MRI might come to be a helpful tool in tumor assessment.

 Studies show that 16% to 38% of dogs with thyroid carcinoma have evidence of tumor spread at the time of diagnosis.